 Once you have registered in Studielink, you will also receive an email within 24 hours from Studielink with a link to the UvA online application system, which is where you submit your application to the University of Amsterdam.

 Applicants with a non-EU/EEA nationality are charged an administrative fee of €100 to be paid while submitting the application form.
-The fee is reimbursed to students who subsequently enrol successfully at the Amsterdam Law School after the first month of the academic year.
+The fee is reimbursed in October/November to students who subsequently enrol successfully at the Amsterdam Law School after the first month of the academic year.

 Prepare your application and apply via MyInfo